openstack/rally/doc/source/quick_start/tutorial/step_2_input_task_format.rst

 Multiple configurations of the same scenario
 --------------------------------------------

-Yet another thing you can do in Rally is to launch **the same benchmark scenario multiple times with different configurations**.
-That's why our configuration file stores a list for the key *"NovaServers.boot_and_delete_server"*: you can just append a different configuration of this benchmark scenario to this list to get it.
+Yet another thing you can do in Rally is to launch **the same scenario multiple times with different configurations**.
+That's why our configuration file stores a list for the key *"NovaServers.boot_and_delete_server"*: you can just append a different configuration of this scenario to this list to get it.
 Let's say, you want to run the **boot_and_delete_server** scenario twice: first using the *"m1.tiny"* flavor and then using the *"m1.small"* flavor: